wchiquito/jj-for-everyone.github.io/src/install.md

 rm -rf /tmp/edit-install
 ```

-Running these commands will install the text editor called `edit`.
+If you installed Jujutsu using another method, you'll want to install `edit` on your own as well.

-Next, we need to tell Jujutsu to use that specific one when opening a text file for us:
+Next, we need to configure Jujutsu to use `edit` when opening a text file:

 ```sh
 jj config set --user ui.editor edit